arangodb/docs/3.8/architecture-single-instance-vs-cluster.md

 for details.
 The `WITH` statement is not necessary when using named graphs for the traversals.

-Since ArangoDB 3.7.12 there is a startup option `--query.require-with` to make single server installations also require the `WITH` statements in the same places where are cluster installation would.
+There is a startup option `--query.require-with` to make single server installations also require the `WITH` statements in the same places where are cluster installation would.
 This option is *false* by default, but be set to *true* to remove this behavior